kelcisayshello/react-templates/README.md

 <p align="right">(<a href="#react-templates">back to top</a>)</p>

 ### Deploying to GitHub Pages :octocat:.
 This section is broken into two parts.
-The first part is ensuring that the React app is setup for GitHub Pages.
-The second part is ensuring that your GitHub repository is setup for GitHub Pages.
+The first part is ensuring that the React app is properly configured for GitHub Pages.
+The second part is ensuring that your GitHub repository is also setup for GitHub Pages.

 #### Setting up the React app.
 1. Log into GitHub and create a new repository.
     * Enter any name.
     * Set privacy to public (or private if you have GitHub Pro subscription).
 2. On your local machine, within the directory of an already created React app, install the `gh-pages` package dependency by entering the following in the terminal:
 ```bash
 $ npm install gh-pages --save-dev